-- 217.1 Competitor starting order for each event is decided according to a specific formula by draw and/or point order. - 217.3 If competitors are not represented at the team captains meeting by a team captain or trainer, they will only be drawn if it is confirmed by telephone or fax by the beginning of the meeting that they will participate. - 217.4 Competitors who were drawn but were not present during the competition, must be named by the TD in his report, indicating if possible the reasons for absence. - 217.5 Representatives of all competitors taking part must be invited to the draw.
+- 217.1 Competitor starting order for each event is decided according to a specific formula by draw and/or point order. - 217.3 If competitors are not represented at the team captains meeting by a team captain or trainer, they will only be drawn if it is confirmed by telephone or fax by the beginning of the meeting that they will participate. - 217.4 Competitors who were drawn but were not present during the competition, must be named by the TD in his report, indicating if possible, the reasons for absence. - 217.5 Representatives of all competitors taking part must be invited to the draw.

-217.6 If a competition has to be postponed by at least one day, the draw must be done again.
+Except for events for which an alternate method has been approved, if a competition has to be postponed by at least one day, the draw must be done again.